mikaelvesavuori/figmagic/readme.md

 There's a lot to say here about the use cases and approaches taken by other tools.
 I will be writing an article on the motivations behind the project later on.

-The basic idea of Figmagic is to support an informed handoff between designers and developers.
+The idea of Figmagic is to support an informed handoff between designers and developers.
 I believe the best way to do this in a solid, mature, and non-impeding way is:

 - Expect relative and current value types that are optimally suited for each typology (unitless for line heights, rems for font sizes...).
 Don't use or expect `px` values in most cases.
 - Transform values into a common set of tokens rather than output exact values, ie. use something like `${colors.midGray}` rather than `#3C3C3C`.